eFrane/vuepress-plugin-mermaidjs/README.md

 ## Usage

-The plugin provides the `<mermaid>`-Tag and handles the rendering of valid mermaid graph descriptions.
+The plugin can convert the code block with language name 'mermaid' to a block surrounded by `<mermaid>`-Tag and handles the renderingof valid mermaid graph descriptions.

+    ``` mermaid
+    graph TD
+    mermaid-->isAwesome
+    isAwesome-->mermaid
+    ```

+    ``` mermaid
+    sequenceDiagram
+    Alice->John: Hello John, how are you?
+    loop every minute
+        John-->Alice: Great!
+    end
+    ```

+or (Not recommended)

 ``` markdown
 <mermaid>